Sustainable urban transport in Cartagena, Colombia: local buses using a separate lane next to a cyclist. © GIZ / Angie Angel Chaparro

 Approach

-The project is working with the Colombian Government, along with cities and transport authorities and companies in the greater Cali area.
-It is supporting the development of technical, planning and organisational solutions for integrated and inclusive public transport.
-For example, this includes a study on integrating urban transit systems with the buses that serve the surrounding communities.
+The project is working with the Colombian Government, cities, transport authorities and the private sector in the greater Cali area to develop technical, planning and organisational solutions for integrated and inclusive public transport.
+For example, this includes a study on integrating urban transit systems with surrounding municipal bus services.

-The project is using participatory and digital platforms to promote dialogue between the cities, and to develop capacities for climate-friendly urban mobility in public administrations and companies.
+It uses participatory and digital platforms to promote dialogue between cities, and enhance capacities for climate-friendly urban mobility in public administrations and companies.

 Additional information